-Leap in leukemia treatment reported by Dartmouth researchersMay 13th, 2013 in Cancer /
+Leap in leukemia treatment reported by Dartmouth researchersMay 13, 2013 in Medicine & Health / Cancer

 Doctors at Dartmouth-Hitchcock's Norris Cotton Cancer Center (NCCC) have found a combination of drugs to potentially treat chronic lymphocytic leukemia (CLL) more effectively.
 The research was published online on May 3, 2013, and it will appear as a letter in the journal Leukemia, a publication of the prestigious Nature Publishing Group.
 The study helps address a basic problem of treating CLL.